catherinedevlin/talks/just_enough_python/slides.md

 "Pancake!" by noricum is licensed under CC BY-SA 2.0

 "Wren 2018 CG Kitchen Projects" by Pikcells Ltd is licensed under CC BY-NC-ND 4.0

+"Chess" by dougienisbet is licensed under CC BY-NC 2.0